DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-18-self-service-registration.md

   caption: "Figure 10: Start page inviting providers to manage teacher training applications" }) }}

-For each of the SDs that needed to be onboarded, we included a list of people we knew were already in the Apply service on the Publish side.
+For each of the SDs which were not on Manage, we included a list of people who already had accounts in the Publish service.
 This was intended to further reduce the effort needed to complete the form.

 Users could either choose one of these people or add new contact details.